Module One - Intuition, Intention & motivation

 Even when we think we are motivated to help others, our goal is often muddied by our own gain chocolate coated with unconscious guilt to avoid appearing selfish.
 This is trickier to find, but equally sabotaging to the goal, so worth having a look for.
 Once exposed you can own it, or change it as you deem fit.

-The ideal motivation is win win, where there is a healthy balance of worthy self gain, as well as a benefit for others, which creates a balanced feeling.
+The ideal motivation is win-win, where there is a healthy balance of worthy self gain, as well as a benefit for others, which creates a balanced feeling and a sense of mental wellness.
+Mental Health is KING!

 What is our honest motivation?
 Why do we want to do the things we want to do?

-Taking these steps will help you create goals that are fueled by win-win outcomes while not being compromised by fear of loss, guilt and shame that can accompany self gain.
+Taking these steps can help you create goals that are fuelled by positive, win-win outcomes, rather than being compromised by fear of loss, guilt, shame, or self-doubt that can sometimes accompany personal gain.

-1. Sit quietly and in a comfortable position, ideally with your eyes closed and focus on your breath.
+1. Sit quietly in a comfortable position, ideally with your eyes closed, and focus gently on your breathing.

-3. Having decided on your goal, ask yourself why you want that goal.
-Give yourself time to answer the ‘why’.
-This is important so keep asking yourself why, until the answer is clear. (you could start with what you would like to gain from this course)
+3. Once you have decided on your goal, ask yourself why you want it.
+Give yourself time to answer honestly.
+This step is important, so continue asking yourself why until the deeper reason becomes clear.

 Unconscious